 The cost of these permits can vary based on local requirements, ranging from approximately $50 to slightly above $160.
 For instance, in Anaheim, California, the cost of a building permit is $147.67.

 To get your garage ready for an EV charger, you'll need a 240V outlet.
 This is simple if you already have a dedicated circuit in your main electrical panel.
 However, if your panel can't handle a 2-pole breaker, you might need a separate panel board.

 This new system means adding four extra wires - a ground wire, two phases, and a common wire.
 You might also have to adjust your garage's electrical setup.

 If your garage's layout needs some changes, expect to spend around $150 per square foot.
 This will allow you to mount the charging station on a wall and make it easy to use the 25-foot cable.

 Hardwired or Plug-In?

-Both options have their advantages and disadvantages, so the choice ultimately depends on your needs and preferences.
+Both hardwired and plug-in EV charging stations have their pros and cons, and your choice ultimately hinges on your specific needs and preferences.

 EV Charger Maintenance